kenpchess/PGNdbkp_master/README.md

   * Play a game directly against Stockfish or another UCI engine.

-  * Player/moves search/sort options to sort all games, search for the games of a specific player, or search for specific move sequences such as "1. e4 e5 2.
+  * Player/moves search/sort options to sort all games, search for the games of a specific player, sort by ECO code, or search for specific move sequences such as "1. e4 e5 2.
 Nf3 Nc6 3.
 Bc4" or even iconic sacrifice moves such as simply Bxh7+.

   * Basic FEN position GUI chessboard editor.
 Utilizes point-and-click GUI to edit games or setup positions.
 FEN starting positions (if any)